On this page:

-Public hearing 18: The human rights of people with disability and making the Convention on the Rights of Persons with Disabilities a reality in Australian law, policies and practices was live streamed on the Royal Commission website on 8 and 9 November 2021.
+Public hearing 18: The human rights of people with disability and making the Convention on the Rights of Persons with Disabilities a reality in Australian law, policies and practices was live streamed on 8 and 9 November 2021.
 Our Vice President Kelly Cox and Senior Research Officer Frances Quan Farrant were in a panel with First Peoples Disability Network’s Damian Griffis and June Riemer on Monday afternoon, talking about our work in human rights, disability advocacy and holding government accountable for how Australia treats people with disability.

 We were live on Twitter both days at @PWDAustralia.
 Catch up on Monday’s thread here, starting with human rights lawyer and UN Convention on the Rights of Persons with Disabilities Committee Vice Chair Rosemary Kayess and our former Co-CEO Therese Sands.
 (If you want to hear more from Rosemary, here’s our former president Bonnie Millen interviewing her at our 2018 AGM).

 The part of the thread about our panel with FPDN begins from this tweet.